enkidevs/curriculum/JavaScript/Ecmascript 2015/revokable-proxies-and-usages.md

 // on a proxy that has been revoked
 ```

-Revokable proxies could for example be used if an error was to occur more than once during a properites access to deny access entirely.
+One use of a revokable proxy would be to deny access if via a property access an error occurred a set number of times.

 **Potential Usages**